alexeden/learning-kotlin/README.md

 - _Relative scoping_ is a behavior wherein function calls in a scope are called relative to the scopes receiver (see `apply`)
 - A `List`'s immutability is not enforced; it's possible to cast `List` to a `MutableList` and mutate it
 - `to` is a `Pair` constructor function; it's a special type of function that allows you to drop the dot and the parenthesis around its arguments; `"x" to "y" //=> (x, y) Pair<String, String>`
+- The `field` keyword is similar to `it`, in that it represents the backing field for a class property referenced in getters/setters
+- Class properties with custom getters and setters cannot be declared in constructor parameters
+- Use initializer `init` blocks for property assertion logic; an `init` block will be called when a class is instantiated, regardless of which constructor is used
+- Frequent use of `isInitialized` is a code smell; consider using nullable types instead

 # Concepts